 'All art is failed art.'
 Michael Redhill on being comfortable with failure

-In Bellevue Square, the 2017 Scotiabank Giller Prize-shortlisted novel by Michael Redhill, protagonist Jean Mason is emotionally and psychologically tested after learning that she may have doppelganger who lives in Toronto's Kensington Market.
+In Bellevue Square — the winner of the 2017 Scotiabank Giller Prize — by Michael Redhill, protagonist Jean Mason is emotionally and psychologically tested after learning that she may have doppelganger who lives in Toronto's Kensington Market.

 1. Lynn Coady asks, "Is there a poet, philosopher, musician, painter or any other type of artist outside the world of fiction who has inspired your work in a concrete way at some point or another?
 If so, who?"

 Joseph Cornell, the American assemblage artist, inspired my novel Martin Sloane.
 I didn't know he existed until I happened on his surreal-ish box constructions at the Art Institute of Chicago.
 On an upper level of the gallery, there was a tiny, dimly lit room in a corner, with some of his bird boxes on the walls.
 They were barely visible until your eyes adjusted.
 Then they emerged from the darkness like you'd been surrounded in a forest at night.
 Those boxes, and the ones he made that are like games for an imaginary lonesome child (or Cornell himself) were the first sparks of the novel.

 2. Shari Lapena asks, "What do you find is the hardest thing about being a writer?"